rybosome/lmoe/README.md

 #### Project Generation

-Generate a new programming project from an ascii or textual description.
+*Generate a new programming project from an ascii or textual description.*

-Copying previous output to the clipboard...

 ```
+% lmoe what is the recommended layout for a python project with poetry
  With Poetry, a Python packaging and project management tool, a recommended layout for a Python
  project could include the following structure: